panda3d/panda3d-docs/programming/rendering-process/creating-windows-and-buffers.rst

    return either a ParasiteBuffer or a GraphicsBuffer, according to what the graphics driver is best able to provide.

-The return value of ``makeOutput()`` is either the new GraphicsWindow or GraphicsBuffer object, or None if it failed for some reason.
+The return value of :meth:`~.GraphicsEngine.make_output()` is either the new :class:`.GraphicsWindow` or :class:`.GraphicsBuffer` object, or None if it failed for some reason.